ubccpsc/classy/docs/developer/customization.md

 ### Run Classy with Plugin in Production

-These steps can be bypassed if your Classy plugin repository is public and you have asked tech staff to implement your plugin after verifying that your plugin builds and runs successfully in your development environment.
+These steps can be bypassed if your Classy plugin repository is public, and you have asked tech staff to implement your plugin after verifying that your plugin builds and runs successfully in your development environment.
 You alternatively may also provide an access token to tech staff if your repository is private.

 All prior essential Classy server configurations, installations, and operations are managed by tech staff.
 Contact tech staff to get Classy setup for the first time.